 A co-applicant, on the other hand, agrees to assume the role of full partner with the borrower, and assumes equal responsibility for full and timely repayment.
 If the borrower is late or misses a payment, or particularly if the borrower defaults on the loan, the co-applicant’s credit record, as well as the borrower’s, will take a negative hit.
 For this reason, it is essential that the co-applicant stay on top of the loan, and make certain that payments are not late or missed.

 Another alternative for helping out your credit-challenged loved one is to be a guarantor.
 A guarantor is similar to a cosigner, but with one crucial difference: the guarantor does not become liable for the debt until the bank has exhausted all other means of collection from the primary borrower.
 This is a marked difference from either a co-signer or co-applicant agreement, in which cases the bank can immediately pursue both parties.

 Even as a guarantor, look before you leap

 Even though recovery of the debt is not immediate on a guarantor loan, the guarantor is still ultimately responsible for repaying the loan, and there are additional elements that the prospective guarantor needs to consider before agreeing to vouch for the borrower.
-If the loan amount is high, the bank might require that the guarantor provide proof of some form of tangible asset such as a home.
+If the loan amount is high, the bank might require that the guarantor provide proof of some form of a tangible asset such as a home.
 And in extreme cases, if the bank decides to call the loan due immediately, the guarantor could end up fighting to save his or her own credit rating.

 The desire to lend a helping hand is admirable, but you absolutely must be aware of the risks involved in your choices.
-You’re not doing your loved one or yourself any favors if you compromise your own financial well being in an attempt to help out.
+You’re not doing your loved one or yourself any favors if you compromise your own financial well-being in an attempt to help out.